Read the Latest

 Although the small intestine is narrower than the large intestine, it is actually the longest section of your digestive tube, measuring about 22 feet (or seven meters) on average, or three-and-a-half times the length of your body.

 Your large intestine is about five feet (or 1.5 meters) long.
 The large intestine is much broader than the small intestine and takes a much straighter path through your belly, or abdomen.
-Its job is to absorb water and salts from the material that has not been digested as food, and get rid of any waste products left over.
+The purpose of the large intestine is to absorb water and salts from the material that has not been digested as food, and get rid of any waste products left over.
 By the time food mixed with digestive juices reaches your large intestine, most digestion and absorption has already taken place.

 What's left is mainly fiber (plant matter which takes a long time to digest), dead cells shed from the lining of your intestines, salt, bile pigments (which give this digested matter its color), and water.
 In the large intestine, bacteria feed on this mixture.
 These helpful bacteria produce valuable vitamins that are absorbed into your blood, and they also help digest fiber.
 The large intestine is made up of the following parts: